 A lot rides on the cannabis plant in the Democratic Republic of Congo.
 Those belonging to the Congo’s poor class often eke out a life for themselves toiling in illegal mines, digging for minerals and precious metals like gold.
 This work is dangerous, and many end up dying in mining accidents.
 But most miners saw no other options.
 Now, tens of thousands of Congolese families are trading illegal mines for secret growing operations in an effort to improve their quality of life.

-The United Nations believes that 25% of the world’s cannabis supply—10,500 metric tons—comes from Africa.
+The United Nations believe that 25% of the world’s cannabis supply—10,500 metric tons—comes from Africa

 Much of this supply comes from The Congo, and the continent’s largest producer, South Africa.
 In the Congo, they call cannabis “bangi.”